You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 • Two small plates for jaws

-• Wing nut or nut and wrench
+• Wing nut, standard nut, or wrench

-How I use it
+How to use it

 1. Cut two matching jaw plates and weld them to a short flat bar so they close around the tubing.